apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

   string property that contains the word foo.
 Example
     * _//element(*, app:Asset)[jcr:contains(., 'image')]_

+  In case of aggregation all properties would be indexed at node level by default if the property type is part of `includePropertyTypes`.
+However if there is an explicit property definition provided then it would only be included if `nodeScopeIndex` is set to true.

 analyzed
 : Set this to true if the property is used as part of `contains`.
 Example
     * _//element(*, app:Asset)[jcr:contains(type, 'image')]_